Holocaust (miniseries): Influence

 The series has been widely credited with bringing the term holocaust into popular usage to describe the extermination of the European Jews.
 Heinz Werner Hübner of WDR stated that while many works had depicted the extermination ("broadcasters had filmed dozens of books ... [claiming that] the topic played no role in the media between 1950 and 1979 is simply wrong"), he was among the majority of Germans who before the miniseries did not know of the word as a name for the event.
 After its broadcast, Der Spiegel said, the American import word "was on everyone's lips, right up to Helmut Schmidt and Helmut Kohl".
 The Gesellschaft für deutsche Sprache ranked the term "Holocaust" as the German Word of the Year for the publicity associated with it.

 After the German broadcast in 1979, the West German parliament removed the statute of limitations on war crimes.
 The series is credited with educating many Germans, particularly what was then the younger generation, about the scale of common people's participation in the Holocaust.
 Der Spiegel stated that Holocaust "managed to do what hundreds of books, plays, films and TV broadcasts, thousands of documents and all concentration camp trials in three decades of postwar history had failed to do: to inform Germans about the crimes committed against the Jews in their name in such a way that millions were shaken".

 On its fortieth anniversary, in January 2019, the series was rebroadcast on German television, in connection with Alice Agneskirchner's documentary, How the Holocaust Came to TV, which described the impact of the broadcast on the original German audience.
-A survey at the time showed that fewer than half of all German school children had any knowledge of the Auschwitz concentration camp.
+A survey at the time of the article showed that fewer than half of all German school children had any knowledge of the Auschwitz concentration camp.

-The Canadian author Malcolm Gladwell has suggested that the airing of the miniseries was a tipping point for wider public awareness, discussion, and acknowledgement of the importance of The Holocaust.
-Gladwell stated that shortly after the series was released, North America went from having a single museum on the subject, to Holocaust Museums springing up "by the hundreds" around the world.
+The Canadian author Malcolm Gladwell has suggested that the airing of the miniseries was a tipping point for wider public awareness, discussion, and acknowledgement of The Holocaust.
+There were few museums on the subject in North America but several more soon followed.